 What is the name of the Chemistry Challenge Exam?

 SMC uses the California Chemistry Diagnostic Test to assess students' skills in chemistry.
-This is a timed, paper-pencil test consisting of 44 questions.
-Students will be given 45 minutes to complete the test.
-The test booklet will contain all information needed to successfully complete the exam.
-You will be given a non-programmable calculator to use on the Chemistry Exam.
+This is a timed, computerized test consisting of 44 questions.
+Students will be given 50 minutes to complete the test.
+You will be given scratch paper, pencil, test provided calculator and the periodic table to use on the Chemistry Exam.
 No outside calculators or electronic devices are allowed in the Testing Center.

 What is the content of the Chemistry Challenge Exam?

 This test consists of questions based on high school chemistry and high school mathematics.
-Topics and skills tested will include:
+Topics and skills tested may include:

 Math: solving simple algebraic equations; use of proportions and percentages; solving word problems.